smokingpun/smokingpun.github.io/_drafts/help-your-startup-grow-faster.md

 So, she now know what she needs to do to try and get more customers to convert to a paid trial: rewrite the startups onboarding content so customers find it easy to create a product.
-And customers who creates a product are more likely to find value in the company and pay for the product.
+And customers who create a product are more likely to find value in the company and pay for the product.

 Good job the startup didn't simply create a new product feature like their tech